wttech/bobcat/docs/_docs/guides/first-aem-test.md

 ---
-title: Writing your first AEM authorin test with Bobcat
+title: Writing your first AEM authoring test with Bobcat
 ---

 This guide uses `bobcat-aem-junit` template to create tests.
 Some concepts are the same as in [first test guide]({{site.baseurl}}/docs/guides/first-test/) and we won't explain them here.